eighty20results/e20r-sequences/README.txt

 Requires at least: 3.4
 Requires PHP 5.3 or later.
 Tested up to: 4.4
-Stable tag: 4.4.0
+Stable tag: 4.4.1

 Create a drip feed "Sequence" which are groups of posts/pages/CPTs where the content is revealed to members over time.

 == Description ==
-This plugin currently requires Paid Memberships Pro and started life as a fork of the PMPro Series plugin by strangerstudios.
+This plugin currently requires Paid Memberships Pro and started life as a fork of the PMPro Series plugin by Stranger Studios, LLC.
 However, I needed a drip-content plugin that supported different delay type options, paginated lists of series posts, a way to let a user see an excerpt of the page/post, support a user defined custom post type, etc, etc, so I wound up with something completely different from PMPro Series.
-At this point, there's really nothing left of the original fork.
+At this point, there's really nothing left of the original in this fork.

 == Features ==

-* Configuration UI for the drip feed sequence (meta box)
+* Configuration UI for the drip feed sequence (settings meta box)
-* Add supported post types to one or more sequences with one or more delay values from the post edit page
+* Add the post/page you're editing to a sequence without leaving the Post/Page editor.
+* Extend support to other post types (CTPs) using filter
+* The plugin is translatable (I18N support)
 * [sequence_list] shortcode with attributes for paginated sequence list
-* [e20r_available_on] shortcode to prevent visibility of content between [e20r_available_on] and [/e20r_available_on] until a specific date, or until a certain number of days after the users membership started.
+* [e20r_available_on] shortcode to prevent visibility of the content placed between [e20r_available_on] and [/e20r_available_on], until a specific date, or until a certain number of days after the users membership started.
 * [sequence_alert] shortcode to display opt-in form for user to receive new sequence content alert emails.
 * Excerpt widget for current users's most recently available post (display post title & excerpt in widget).
 * Multiple delay values for the one post ID (i.e. repeating alerts & display in sequence lists)